alimaleki-2001/Gymso-Fitness/README.md

 # Gymso-Fitness
-This project is written by Ali Maleki using Tailwind CSS and JavaScript (Fully Responsive)
+This is the 3rd project written by Ali Maleki using Tailwind CSS and JavaScript (Fully Responsive)